matin-ufl/mobility-signature/README.md

-# Mobility Signature (_Actigraphy features for predicting mobility disability in older adults_)
+# Repository for article (_Actigraphy features for predicting mobility disability in older adults_)

 All the codes for our data analysis published under _Actigraphy features for predicting mobility disability in older adults_ is available.
 ***